Navigating the Tax Implications of Investing in Gold

 • Gift tax may be levied on gold transfers that surpass the IRS limits.

-• Estate taxes are applicable when the total value of the estate exceeds the exemption threshold.
+• Estate taxes are applicable when the estate's total value exceeds the exemption threshold.

 • It's critical to determine the precise value of gold.